Chia-Network/clvm/README.md

 Essentially everything in the universe is an S-Expression except for an Atom, which is an S-Expression!!!!

-Within the CLVMObject declration we first have:
+Within the CLVMObject declaration we first have:

 ```python
      atom: typing.Optional[bytes]